 Sharing a Voice, Advocating for Equality

-UC Health physicians and leaders also participated in speaking engagements about the vaccine at community organizations/events with minority audiences:
+UC Health physicians and leaders also participated in speaking engagements about the vaccine at community organizations/events with minority audiences such as:

 - “Where Are We Now” Town Hall on COVID-19 with Hamilton County Commissioner Alicia Reece

 - Hamilton County Fatherhood Project

 - Cincinnati Health Network